jhalter/mobius/README.md

 ## Compatibility

-The server has been tested against:
+The server has been tested with:
- * Hotline Client version 1.2.3 PPC
+ * Hotline Client version 1.2.3
+ * Hotline Client version 1.8.2
- * Hotline Client version 1.9
+ * Hotline Client version 1.9.2
+ * Nostalgia

 ### Docker